MehSalhi/ARN-Labos/ARN-Labo03_Mbayo_Salhi_Report.md

 The purpose of this experiment was to train our model to be able to differentiate between men and women.

+> The associated notebook for this experiment is 'MaleFemale-model_selection.ipynb'

 ## Number of observations
 Our dataset consist of audio samples of vowels pronounced by men and women.
 For this part, we have treated 36 values for each class (men and women).